callowayproject/django-massmedia/docs/_sources/youtube_collections_and_templates.txt

 mm_youtube template tag library
 ===============================

-The :ref:`mm_youtube` template tag library handles all the communication with YouTube, plus there are some extra helper tags and filters.
+The ``mm_youtube`` template tag library handles all the communication with YouTube, plus there are some extra helper tags and filters.

 * :ref:`get_youtube_feed`
 * :ref:`split`